How not to run out of money in retirement

 Once maximized, Social Security benefits likely will make up 75 percent or more of the typical retiree’s income, Vernon says.
 With the bulk of their income guaranteed, retirees can keep their savings invested in stocks to reap inflation-beating growth.
 A balanced index fund or a target-date fund can be an easy, low-cost way for them to invest, he says.

-Those who want to quit work earlier, say at age 65, can use some of their savings as a “transition fund” to replace Social Security checks.
+Those who want to quit work at 65 can use some of their savings as a “transition fund” to replace Social Security checks.

 “There’s some judgment involved in the size of the transition fund,” Vernon says, since carving out too much could leave too little to live on later.
-People may need to reduce their living expenses and consider working part-time.
+People may need to consider working part time.

 Withdrawals can start at age 65, using an initial 3.5 percent withdrawal rate.
-At age 70, people can switch to the IRS’ required minimum distribution table, which dictates how much people must take from most retirement accounts at that age.
-The withdrawal rate at 70 is 3.65 percent and it increases slightly every year after that; by age 90, for example, it’s 8.7 percent.
+At age 70, people can switch to the IRS’ required minimum distribution table.

-The spend safely strategy won’t make up for inadequate savings, and some people may need to supplement their income by tapping their home equity, either through a reverse mortgage or by selling their house, Vernon says.
+The spend-safely strategy won’t make up for inadequate savings, and some people may need to supplement their income by tapping their home equity.

-How much people withdraw can vary considerably every year with the rising and falling of the stock market.
-But the method allows people to squeeze as much income as possible from the savings they have without running out, he says.
+How much people withdraw can vary with the rising and falling of the stock market.
+But the method allows people to squeeze as much income as possible from the savings they have without running out, Vernon says.

-“We really didn’t set out to find a simple solution,” Vernon says.
+“We really didn’t set out to find a simple solution,” he says.
 “But compared to the others, this is the best.”

-This column was provided to The Associated Press by the personal finance website NerdWallet.

-Liz Weston is a columnist at NerdWallet, a certified financial planner and author of “Your Credit Score.”
-Email: lweston@nerdwallet.com.
-Twitter: @lizweston.